mbn-code/rusty-OLLAMA/README.md

 - `serde` and `serde_json` for JSON parsing
 - `tokio` as the asynchronous runtime
 - `futures-util` for additional utilities when working with futures
+- `Ollama` Get the Ollama app for your operating system, and download the model you will be using

 ## Getting Started